eccissell/vMAT/README.md

 Data files include:

-- Datset S1 which provides descriptive information for every recovered viral vOTU in the vMAT database (.csv) -
+- Datset S1 which provides descriptive information for every recovered viral vOTU in the vMAT database (.tsv)
+- Sequence files for all viral sequences in the vMAT database (.fa and .faa)